Bad Faith Expulsion of a LLC Member

 One example of an illegal expulsion is a “bad faith” expulsion.
 New Jersey courts will not allow an LLC to expel a member in bad faith, even if the discharge is justified by the wording in the expulsion clause of the operating agreement.

-For example, expulsion for minor violations of the membership agreements are not permitted.
+For example, expulsion for minor violations of the operating agreements are not permitted.

 What to Do When Facing Membership Issues Within Your LLC

-Continuing Business of the LLC After a Member is Expelled
+Continuing the Business of the LLC After a Member is Expelled

 Determining the Value of an Expelled Member’s Interest in The LLC